+A dramatic rise in diseases linked to obesity is expected by 2023

+Source: taken from Department of Health, 2004a

+Figure 5

-A dramatic rise in diseases linked to obesity is expected by 2023 Source: taken from Department of Health, 2004a Figure 5 - National policies and health effects According to the UK Department of Health, the rampant increase in obesity will result in a strong increase in related diseases (Source: 2008 Conference held by the UK-Man and Biosphere Urban Forum at UCL London.
-Proceedings were published under the title "Statins and Greenspaces" (Gerald Dawe and Alison Millward, Eds.).
+According to the UK Department of Health, the rampant increase in obesity will result in a strong increase in related diseases (Source: 2008 Conference held by the UK-Man and Biosphere Urban Forum at UCL London.
+Proceedings were published under the title "Statins and Greenspaces" (Gerald Dawe and Alison Millward, eds.).
 See list of references.

-Figure 6 - National policies and health effects This graph shows the cost of additional health care entailed by inactivity as estimated by the UK National Centre for Chronic Disease Prevention (Dawe, G., 2007).
+This graph shows the cost of additional health care entailed by inactivity as estimated by the UK National Centre for Chronic Disease Prevention (Dawe, G., 2007).
 See list of references.

-Figure 7 - Local adaptation -Nantes Nantes has been a pioneer of the tramways revival since 1982, complemented today by a bicycle rental scheme.
+Nantes has been a pioneer of the tramways revival since 1982, complemented today by a bicycle rental scheme.
 Tramways are not only a tool for sustainable mobility.
 They are an opportunity for enhancing the street network and creating pedestrian-friendly environments.
 As initiated in Karlsruhe, Germany in 1992, some tram networks are using existing railway tracks, and complementing them with new tramway routes, thus allowing seamless travel (Source: City of Nantes).

-Figure 8 - Local adaptation - Bordeaux Bordeaux opted for a light rail network instead of a metro line and connecting buses.
+Bordeaux opted for a light rail network instead of a metro line and connecting buses.
 A notable feature is the absence of catenaries (overhead and supporting poles) in the historic part of the city, for aesthetic reasons (Source: City of Bordeaux).

-Figure 9 - Local adaptation - Bogota The Bogota TransMilenio is derived from the pioneering Curitiba Bus Rapid Transit (BRT) network that started in 1976 which has proven its mass transit capacity while providing for enhanced safety and security through its staffed stations.
+The Bogota TransMilenio is derived from the pioneering Curitiba Bus Rapid Transit (BRT) network that started in 1976 which has proven its mass transport capacity while providing for enhanced safety and security through its staffed stations.
 BRT achieves very high commercial speeds, as it is given a total right-of-way and all ticketing takes place at stations.
-Note the possibility of express buses to pass all-stops buses.
+Note the opportunity for express buses to pass all-stops buses.
 In narrower roads and urban streets, space can be saved by using guided buses (e.g. through an optical guidance system).
 Photo: Transmilenio.